andrew/ultimate-awesome/README.md

 - [awesome-plaintext](https://github.com/Chailotl/awesome-plaintext) - A curated list of plaintext software and resources.
 - [awesome-taproot](https://github.com/chainx-org/awesome-taproot) - Taproot is Bitcoin's most anticipated upgrade since Segregated Witness (SegWit) in 2017.
 - [awesome-sentence-embedding](https://github.com/chaosgen/awesome-sentence-embedding) - A curated list of pretrained sentence and word embedding models.
+- [awesome-research-agents](https://github.com/chchenhui/awesome-research-agents) - 🤖️ A collection of papers, blogs and projects of research agents.
 - [awesome-azure-skilling](https://github.com/chenjd/awesome-azure-skilling) - This repository is a collection of free resources and tips for those working with or learning about Azure. .
 - [awesome-ckeditor](https://github.com/ckeditor/awesome-ckeditor) - Awesome CKEditor List ✨.
 - [fucking-awesome-graphql](https://github.com/correia-jpv/fucking-awesome-graphql) - Awesome list of GraphQL.
 With repository stars⭐ and forks🍴.